mozilla/cubeb-coreaudio-rs/README.md

 - Check the input `StreamParams` parameters properly, or we will set a invalid format into `AudioUnit`.
   - In fact, we should check **all** the parameters properly so we can make sure we don't mess up the streams/devices settings!
 - Find a reliable way to verify `enumerate_devices`
+- Make a list pairing (device-uid/device-name, available channel layouts) so we can check the layout-related APIs properly!
+  - A prototype is in [`test_set_channel_layout_output`](src/backend/test.rs).
 - [cubeb-rs][cubeb-rs]
   - Implement `to_owned` in [`StreamParamsRef`][cubeb-rs-stmparamsref]